danielsularea/lily.work/2d2a94d44f143235a1463194888ee1f6ecaee75b/_posts/2020-01-21-angellist-company-profiles.md

 Our priority was to first ship a product that met table stakes requirements.
 Any nice-to-have features would have to come later.

 ## Process
-I was the lead designer with contributions from my Head of Design and worked closely with three engineers.
+I was the lead designer working with another designer and three engineers.
 I led user research, design, and eventually product management.
 The project lasted 9 months and was fully rolled out in August 2019.

 ## Existing Problems
 ### Fragmented information architecture